karttur/machinelearning/_posts/2018/2018-01-30-machinelearning-linreg.markdown

 If you retrieved the housing dataset from the sklearn library, it was already divided between independent variables and the dependent variable (MEDV in this dataset).
 If you imported the data from the internet, or as a local file, all the data came as a single matrix.
 When you created the Pandas dataframe, you linked each feature to a column with a name.

 To use sklearn for modelling, you must tell sklearn which data represent the dependent and independent features.
-This can be done in different ways, but you will create a generic function (ExtractDf) that will create two numpy matrices, one for the independent (co-variates) and one for the dependent (target) variables.
+This can be done in different ways, but you will create a generic function (<span class='pydef'>ExtractDf</span>) that will create two numpy matrices, one for the independent (co-variates) and one for the dependent (target) variables.
 Following the standard syntax of sklearn examples, we will call the former _X_ and the latter _y_.

 ```
     def ExtractDf(self,target,omitL = []):